Navigating the safe harbor paradox in human-machine systems: Future developments

 \section{Future developments}

-To mitigate the limitations of the in-silico environment created by simulation, empirical validation would radically improve and strengthen this work.

-Additionally, as acknowledged in Section \ref{Limitations}, as the model is apt to deal with multiple stochastic effects, promising future developments may involve specif treatments aimed at modeling the unitary margin of contribution $mc_c$ as probability distributions to reflect market volatility or, simply, the variability of cost structures.
-Similarly, the cost of an error ($c_{err}$) could be modeled as a distribution to accommodate cases where the penalty suffered for a failed task cannot be easily traced back to a deterministic number.
-Also, exploring other setups for the parameters $\alpha_{c,d,e}$ and $\beta_{c,d,e})$ of $P(\theta)_{c,d,e} \sim Beta(\alpha_{c,d,e}, \beta_{c,d,e})$ may be a promising option for future developments of this work, together with exploring options beyond the $Beta$ distribution, as well as increasing the number of repetition in the Monte Carlo process.

-Moreover, the evolution of skills through linear interpolation may be refined to consider other more complex and nuanced dynamics, more in line with the true nature of learning and adaptation.
-A more advanced approach could model the evolution of skills as a non-linear function of cumulative experience, or data generated.
-This is also in line with the provisions illustrated in \cite{farboodi2021model}, where data is a defined as a by-product of production potentially enabling and feeding a feedback loop.
-Also, future designs may specifically model dynamic training for machine skills, to account for the differences distinguishing the training of statistical models from heuristics or, more in general, of the models operated by the human mind.
+Empirical validation would radically strengthen this work, and should be the next-step priority.
+Additionally, modeling the unitary margins of contribution and the cost of error as probability distributions to reflect the variability of cost structures may be considered.
+Similarly, exploring other setups for the parameters characterizing the probability distributions of performance may be a promising option, together with considering a variety of classes of distributions.
+Moreover, the evolution of skills through linear interpolation may be refined to consider the nuances of skill learning and adaptation.
+Also, modeling the evolution of skills as a non-linear function of cumulative experience, or data generated, is an interesting perspective, in line with the provisions illustrated in \citep{farboodi2021model}, where data is a defined as a by-product of production potentially enabling and feeding a feedback loop.
+Finally, future designs may specifically model dynamic training for machine skills.